kylebaron/mrgsim.sa/README.md

     .
 5     1     0 CL         0.5 CP             0         0
     . # … with 23,227 more rows

+And you can plot with more informative color scale and legend

 ``` r
 sens_plot(out, "CP", grid = TRUE)
 ```